 A review of the beginning of Christianity in Asia and its subsequent history

-The course is organized in three modules: (1) Christianity in Asia to 1500, (2) Christianity in Asia 1500-1900, and (3) Christianity in Asia Since 1900.
+The course addresses the history, theological underpinnings, and attitudes that have shaped the church in the East from inception to the present and concludes with observations regarding future evangelistic activity.
+It is organized in three modules: (1) Christianity in Asia to 1500, (2) Christianity in Asia 1500-1900, and (3) Christianity in Asia Since 1900.
 Not open to prison students.
 3 graduate semester credits.

-• Discuss issues in modern Asian missions.
+• Discuss issues in modern Asian missions

-Credit for the course requires a score of 70% or greater on three multiple choice exams, an essay exam, and a book review.
+Credit for the course requires a score of 70% or greater on three multiple-choice exams, an essay exam, and a book review.
 Each exam counts 20 percent of the course grade.
 A sample multiple choice problem is given below.

 Internet articles are linked within the syllabus.